Jurassic Quest Drive-thru Returns This Summer

 An online audio tour leads visitors through the dinosaur safari.
 Photo courtesy of Jurassic Quest Inc

-Created in conjunction with actual paleontologists, each dinosaur is remarkably accurate and detailed, with features like feathers, scales, and fur bringing each one to life.
-Toddlers and adults alike are bound to learn dino details they didn't know before—no one in our car knew that Velociraptors were so adorable, about the size of a turkey and covered in colorful feathers.
+Created in conjunction with actual paleontologists, each dinosaur is remarkably accurate and detailed with features like feathers, scales, and fur bringing each one to life.
+Toddlers and adults alike are bound to learn dino details they didn't know before this day trip; no one in our car knew that Velociraptors were so adorable, about the size of a turkey and covered in colorful feathers.
 And no matter how many dinosaur names your kids know, guaranteed there will be a few mentioned at Jurassic Quest that they haven't heard before.

 These brave dinosaur whisperers wave hello as you drive by.
 Photo courtesy of Jurassic Quest Inc

 For sure, this experience is a bigger hit with littler kids; our toddlers were thrilled within an inch of their dino sippy cups.
-We also saw several kids in the five to eight age range getting a charge out of poking through their sun roofs for a true dino safari experience; convertible passengers looked pretty darned thrilled as well.
-As far as older kids, it takes a patient teen who really loves his younger siblings to join in the spirt; but in COVID times, when fun outings are scarce, even that is possible.
+We also saw several kids in the age 5 to 8 range getting a charge out of poking through their sunroofs for a true dino safari experience; convertible passengers looked pretty darned thrilled as well.
+As far as older kids, it takes a patient teen who really loves his younger siblings to join in the spirit; but in COVID times, when fun outings are scarce, even that is possible.

 Every carload gets a souvenir photo.